MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 	If you are able to sign in as Alex, sign back out and wait a few minutes.
 Then attempt to sign back in as Alex.
 By this time, you should hopefully receive the error message that indicates Alex's account has been blocked from signing in.

-42. Switch back to LON-DC1, where you should still be logged into **Microsoft 365** as Holly Dickson.
+42. Switch back to **LON-CL1**. <br/>

+	In your Edge browser, you should still be logged into **Microsoft 365** as Holly Dickson.
 The **Active users** list should be displayed in the **Microsoft 365 admin center** from earlier in this task.

 43. Upon further investigation, Adatum's CTO has determined that Alex Wilber's account has, in fact, not been compromised; therefore, the CTO has asked Holly to remove the block on Alex's sign in.
 Repeat steps 30 through 33 to unblock his account.
 Note how the **Block sign-in** window from step 32 now displays the **Unblock sign-in** window instead.  <br/>

 	In the **Unblock sign-in** window, the **Block this user from signing in** check box is currently selected.
 Select this check box to clear it, and then select **Save changes**. <br/>

 	**Note:** A warning message is displayed indicating it can take up to 15 minutes before Alex can sign in again.
-As such, you will **NOT** try to log back in as Alex on LON-CL1.
-Instead, remain on LON-DC1 and simply close the **Unblock sign-in** window.
+As such, you will **NOT** try to log back in as Alex on LON-CL2.
+Instead, remain on LON-CL1 and simply close the **Unblock sign-in** window.

-44. On LON-DC1, leave your browser and all tabs open and proceed to the next exercise.
+44. On LON-CL1, leave your browser and all tabs open and proceed to the next exercise.

 # Proceed to Lab 2 - Exercise 2